top of page

 the story that started it all

 Hi, if you don't know by now, my name is David.
 I am indeed the founder of StoryAidHelp.
 Over the years, I've been told many different things and been called many different things too.
 Some examples could be; weird-looking, disgusting, ugly, and my favorite of all...
 Baldy.
-Yes, I am bald and yes I do have a skin condition that was not of my choosing but at this point in life, I am really happy I have this skin condition.
+Yes, I am bald, and yes, I do have a skin condition that was not of my choosing, but at this point in life, I am really happy I have this skin condition.
 This changes everything for me.
 But before we get here and explain why this skin condition changed my life, we have to talk about the very beginning.
 Some I remember and some I don't.
-Let's start of with what I don't remember because I was so young.
+Let's start off with what I don't remember because I was so young.
 I was born in Tianjin, China.
 That whole area is polluted and of course, I was near a bunch of industrial factories.
-At the age of 1.5, I was left on the street of the same province that I was born in.
-What could a 1.5 year old guy do in the busy streets?
+At the age of 1.5, I was left on the streets of the same province that I was born in.
+What could a 1.5-year-old guy do in the busy streets?
 I can't remember what I felt or what I could have felt.
 I don't know if it was a rainy day, a blazing day, or a moderate day.
 I don't know why my biological parents decided to give up on me... or maybe they didn't give up on me but that doesn't really matter because I am not in their custody now.
 I wish I could have been old enough to understand the decision that they have made.

-When I was about 4 years old, I was staged in a hospital for some type of an illness.
+When I was about 4 years old, I was staged in a hospital for some type of illness.
 Something just didn't look right about me.
 No one knew what it was.
 There were tests done here and there and a lot of different scans but nothing showed up for anything.
 I was in that hospital for about a month and was sent back home.
 That month was the best month of my life.
-I wasn't torched, abused, and accused of by anyone.
+I wasn't torched, abused, or accused of by anyone.
 I was happy and enjoyed things that I've never been able to enjoy.
 When I got released, I was back into the toxic environment again.
 Something snapped inside me and I vowed to help my siblings not get abused anymore.
 Over and over, I was the guy who was at fault.
 I stood up only to be knocked down again.
-I took my siblings blames and got more torcher.
+I took my sibling's blame and got more torcher.
 Sometimes it got so bad that I couldn't walk for a day or more.
 Then one day, everything changed.

 Life went on as usual although there were a few things that changed.
 I was seen at the hospital more often and I was taking some new medicine that would help with my running noise.
-At the time, I had so much allergies to that place because of pollution and other things, my noise wouldn't stop running.
+At the time, I had so many allergies to that place because of pollution and other things my nose wouldn't stop running.
 I don't really know what the medicine was but I know for a fact that it didn't help one bit.
 Later on, I was told to pack up all my things and I was not going to come back.
 Never coming back?!?!
-I was shocked to say the least.
+I was shocked, to say the least.
 I didn't know what that statement was.
 Was that even a statement?
 Maybe it was a question?
 My mind never comprehended anything more than how many chicken nuggets I wanted just a few days prior.
 This day changed my life.
 I was getting adopted.

 EXTRAS

 IFAP, also known as Ichthyosis follicularis - alopecia - photophobia syndrome, is a rare genetic disorder characterized by the triad of ichthyosis follicularis, alopecia, and photophobia from birth.
 It is an extremely rare condition, with only 40 known cases reported until 2011.
-Some extra characterization could be short stature, mental retardation, seizures and a tendency for respiratory infections.
+Some extra characteristics could be short stature, mental retardation, seizures, and a tendency for respiratory infections.
 The IFAP syndrome is a rare X-linked genetic disorder.
-(Parts from NIH) Read here about IFAP from NIH National Library of Medicine.
+(Parts from NIH) Read here about IFAP from the NIH National Library of Medicine.
 Below is a chart for inheritance.

 PTSD VS PNES: